HughKeenan/word-burglar/README.md

 Where user input was required to be longer than one character, it was initially case sensitive, and any answer other than one exactly matching the variable resulted in a fail outcome.
 This was fixed by using string methods to change the input case to match the variable.

-The function to generate the safe combination initially would not work,

 a bug arose in that some functions continued to run after the game had ended, and the player could enter a choice when they should not be able to.
 Re-examination of the code revealed that break statements had not been entered in every place they were required.
-Once this was done, the issue was fixed
+Once this was done, the issue was fixed.

 Fixes:
 If statement: